paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2009-03-29-tailored_for_england.md

 date: '2009-03-29 02:06:27 +0100'
 location: Littlehampton, England
 excerpt: The appointment of Fabio Capello has brought about a more stylish and confident England.
 Now they have a kit to match.
+images:
-image: 2009/03/tailored_for_england_crest.jpg
+- 2009/03/tailored_for_england_crest.jpg
 tags:
 - Design
 - Football
 - England football team
 discussion: closed
 ---
 {% include figure.html